hemanth/atom-ytmd/README.md

 Checkout [node-ytmd](https://github.com/hemanth/node-ytmd) for more info.

 ## Getting Started
-Install the module with: `apm install mdurl`.
+Install the module with: `apm install ytmd`.

 Highlight the youtube URL and hit `ctrl-y` and make it markdown ready.